grant-humphries/dev-near-light-rail/README.md

  ```
  pgsql2shp -k -h maps2.trimet.org -u tmpublic -P tmpublic -f G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\data\YYYY_MM\max_stops.shp trimet current.stop_ext
  ```
  The -k parameter preserves the case of the column headings, -h, -u, and -P are the host, username, and password and the -f is the filepath where the shapefile is to be saved.
-Be sure to replace YYYY_MM in that path with the name of the new folder.
+Be sure to **replace YYYY_MM in the path** with the name of the new folder.

 Note that when this shapefile is initially created it contains all TriMet transit stops, not just MAX stops.
 When the python script `create_isocrones_trim_property.py` is run a couple of phases later in the workflow it will delete all non-MAX stops from this feature class.